-San Diego Drug Possession Attorney – Affordable Illegal Possessions Defense Law Firm Helping You Stay Out Of Jail
+San Diego Drug Possession Attorney – Local Illegal Possessions Defense Law Firm Helping Get Your Charges Dropped or Reduced

-You need an experienced San Diego Drug Possession Lawyer because Possession of Controlled Substance offenses can be complicated and the penalties can be severe.
+You need an experienced San Diego drug possession attorney because Possession of Controlled Substance offenses can be complicated and the penalties can be severe.
 If you or someone you know has been charged with a possession crime, text or call 619-493-1207 today to speak directly to a San Diego possession attorney at the The San Diego Criminal Defense Pros experienced in the representation of possession of controlled substance crimes.

 Possession crimes account for the majority of the violations charged under the Health and Safety Code in California.
 Possession crimes are generally charged under California Health and Safety code section 11350 and/or California Health and Safety Code section 11377.